plctechnician/ooprogramming/README.md

 * to pass an oral examination about the Java and Python languages.
 Quizzes and short written exercises will be also used for assessing actual programming skills.

 ## FAQ
+Should I carefully read and understand this FAQ?
+> Yes!

+Developing a project at home is the goal of the course?
+> **No!
+The goal is not developing a home project!
+The goal of the course is learning how to code in Java and Python**.
+Developing a project is only a (hopefully fun) way to do it.

 Can we develop the project in groups of 1 or 3 people?
 > No, groups must be composed of two 2 people.
 There are no exceptions.
-The use of git for developing and sharing code is mandatory.
-People unable to find a teammate should contact me.
-Groups should be composed by teammates with similar skills and desire to code.
+The use of github for sharing code is mandatory.
+People unable to find a teammate should post a message on Teams (*Ricerca compagni* channel).
+Groups should be composed of teammates with comparable coding skills.
 Exceptions to this rule will be negatively evaluated.

-Can we use Unity, JavaScript, TypeScript, Flutter, Swift, C++, C#?
+Can we use JavaScript, TypeScript, Kotlin, Dart, Swift, C++, C#?
 > No!
 Only Java and Python are allowed.
+If you learn properly Java and Python, you will be able to switch to any modern object-oriented language pretty quickly.

 Which kind of project can we do?
-> You can code a video game, a mobile app, a managing software.
+> You can code a video game, a managing software, an Android app.
 See examples in the repository as a reference.

-Which IDE should I use for developing a mobile app?
+Which IDE should I use for developing an Android app?
-> Android Studio is a version of IntelliJ tuned for Android development.
+> Android Studio is perfect.
+It is a version of IntelliJ specifically tuned for Android development.

+Can we use external libraries?
+> Sure!
+The object oriented paradigm has been initially proposed for promoting the reuse of existing code and building large projects!
+For example, for developing game [LibGDX](https://libgdx.com/), [Slick2D](https://slick.ninjacave.com/), or [Tiled](https://www.mapeditor.org/) are useful.
+Conversely, for a managing software use can use [JavaFX](https://openjfx.io/), [Spark](https://sparkjava.com/), [Spring](https://spring.io/).

+Can we use a GUI designer?
+> Yes, of course!
+During the course we discussed GUIs in terms of source code only for understanding how they work internally.

 How big the project has to be?
 > A project comprised of 1000-3000 source lines of code is enough to grasp the feeling of what developing software means.
+Projects bigger than 5000 lines are not advised.

 What is the best moment for starting the project?
 > The first half of the course concerns basic topics that must be assimilated before starting.
 My personal suggestion is to start the project around midterm and use the second part of the course to sketch out the main design.